 The Computer Assisted Translation (CAT) pane displays segmented source text alongside matches from translation memories, term bases, and machine translations.
 Non-translatable matches are also displayed.
 Double click on the suggestion or CTRL+1 to apply it to the target text.

 To see more information about a segment in the lower window, click on the segment in the CAT pane.

 Hovering over information in the bottom window provides more detail.

-If a Term has a note or usage information, it is tagged with an asterisk (*).
+If a target language Term has a Note or Usage information, it is tagged with an asterisk (*).

 CAT results are displayed in the following order and are color coded: